harmonysoft-tech/traute/core/javac/README.md

 This effectively disables *return* instrumentation.

-**Exception to Throw**
+### 7.3.
+Exception to Throw

-*NullPointerException* is thrown in case of failed check by default.
+*NullPointerException* is thrown in case of a failed check by default.
 However, it's possible to specify another exceptions to be thrown.
-It's defined through the [traute.exception.](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/util/TrauteConstants.java#L75) prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).
+It's defined through the *traute.exception.* prefix followed by the [instrumentation type](https://github.com/denis-zhdanov/traute/blob/master/core/common/src/main/java/tech/harmonysoft/oss/traute/common/instrumentation/InstrumentationType.java#L69).

 Example: